yoshinao-takada/Study3D2/Docs/README-camerabasics.md

 --|--
 C | in camera coordinate
 P | in unit projection coordinate
-R | in image sensor coordinate
+R | in viewport coordinate
 W | in world coordinate
 <br>